thetonymaster/terraform-provider-azurestack/website/docs/authenticating_via_service_principal.html.markdown

 ## Configuring your Service Principal

 Service Principals can be configured in Terraform in one of two ways, either as Environment Variables or in the Provider block.
-Please see [this section](index.html#argument-reference) for an example of which fields are available and can be specified either through Environment Variables - or in the Provider Block.
+Please see the Argument Reference section of the index for an example of which fields are available and can be specified either through Environment Variables - or in the Provider Block.